thatlarrypearson/vehicle-telemetry-system/README-location.md

 # Vehicle Telemetry System Location Logger

-The Telemetry GPS Logger captures location and time data using a GPS receiver.
+The location module captures location and time data using a GPS receiver.
 While the logger is running, location and time output is written to files.

-## **STILL UNDER CONSTRUCTION** but it is getting closer

 ## Motivation